Apulian cuisine: Sweets

 The ingredients for sweets are sometimes influenced by the Middle East and include almonds, figs, hazelnuts, pistachios and spices.
 The traditional sweetener is honey, which is still frequently used.
 Fresh soft ricotta is used as well.

+Pasticciotto is a type of filled Apulian pastry.
+Depending on the region, they are traditionally filled with either ricotta cheese or egg custard.
+Pasticciotti are approximately 1 in thick.
+They are typically served as a breakfast item, but may also be eaten throughout the day, and are a traditional pastry in Apulia.
+According to a number of sources, pasticciotti should be eaten warm.

+Zeppole are Italian pastries consisting of a deep-fried dough ball of varying size but typically about 4 in in diameter.
+These fritters are usually topped with powdered sugar, and may be filled with custard, jelly, cannoli-style pastry cream or a butter-and-honey mixture.
+The consistency ranges from light and puffy, to bread- or pasta-like.
+They are eaten to celebrate Saint Joseph's Day, which is a Catholic feast day.
+Zeppole are typical of Italian cuisine, especially that of Rome, Naples, and Lecce.

 Wine

 In 2017 Apulia overtook Veneto as the largest wine producing region in Italy, with a total production of 9.070.112 hectoliters.
 It has been producing grapes with a high alcohol content for ages, which were used by other regions in Italy and France for mixing with their own wines.
 Since the 1990s Apulian winemakers have started taking more risks and using more innovative winemaking techniques.
 Today it produces wines with many different indigenous grape varieties.
 The most well-known wine internationally is Primitivo di Manduria, but there are many other varieties such as the Negroamaro, Bombino Bianco, Pampanuto, Verdeca, Bianco d'Alessano and Susumaniello.